suuhm/PowerPSCP-Gui/README.md

 ```

 ## Usage:
+1. Download PSCP from https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html or use the pscp.exe in this repo
-1. Setup Server, Port, Username and Password of your SSH Server
+2. Setup Server, Port, Username and Password of your SSH Server
-2. Click "..." and choose the file you want upload
+3. Click "..." and choose the file you want upload
-3. Start Upload
+4. Start Upload